deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13816/index.md

 > </details>

-> Table 1 presents the success rates of the Octo-small-1.5 policy and the V-GPS method on six real-world robotic manipulation tasks, showing a significant performance improvement by V-GPS.
+> Table 1 presents the real-world performance improvement of the Octo policy using Value-Guided Policy Steering (V-GPS) across six tasks.

 </details>